anandhakrishnanh/Fake-Tweet-Detector/README.md

 $ git clone https://github.com/gitlaura/get_tweets.git
 $ cd get_tweets

-Enter the appropriate keys from your Twitter app in lines 11-15 of get_tweets.py using any text editor.
+Enter the appropriate keys from your Twitter app in get_tweets.py using any text editor.

 Finally you can run the script by entering one Twitter username at the command line: